 UK-based retailer Overclockers will be selling the Founder's Edition version at £410 (around $584 or AUS$792).
 There is a reason to be optimistic, however, as partner cards will be coming in at a far lower price.

 MSI's Aero Cooler for instance, with a default blower style cooler is priced at £380 (around $541 or AUS$734), while an aftermarket Twin Frozr will set you back 10 pounds (around $14/AUS$19) more.

 However, the Nvidia GeForce RTX 2070 has finally arrived, and Nvidia GeForce GTX 1070 prices are going to fall rapidly – with the MSI Gaming X card included.
 So, you can bet that there will be a ton of Cyber Monday 2018 deals to further slash the prices on this last-gen midrange GPU.

 The GTX 1070 variant we have here is non-other than MSI's top of the line Gaming X that comes with a fully custom PCB, improved fan design, LED lighting and stock overclock as standard.
 And, a meaty one at that.
 Thanks to MSI's Afterburner software, you have access to three different modes: Silent, Gaming and OC mode.

-The extra megahertz on that core clock will net you a good 20% improvement to frame rates in-game.
+The extra megahertz on that core clock, that the factory overclock brings, will net you a good 20% improvement to frame rates in-game.
 Now, we know that doesn't sound like a lot, but as far as minimum frame rates go, the higher they are the smoother your overall experience will be.